O-Karlsson/O-karlsson.github.io/CV.md

 Duke University Population Research Institute, USA
 Duke Global Health Institute, USA
 *2022 – Present*
-- Managed data and conducted analyses to examine health trends and other indicators using various data sources, such as life tables and detailed cause-of-death data, for the third Lancet Commission on Investing in Health.
+- Managed data and conducted analyses on health trends and other indicators using various data sources, such as life tables and detailed cause-of-death data, for the third Lancet Commission on Investing in Health.
 - Set up and hosted an <a href= "https://omarkarlsson.com/CIH_dash/" target="_blank" rel="noopener noreferrer">interactive dashboard</a> (using JavaScript D3) displaying visualizations of key metrics, trends, and projections.
-This allows commissioners to explore different data layers and generate visualizations as needed.
+This allows commissioners to explore data layers and generate displays as needed.
-- Managed ad-hoc data needs from commissioners requesting targeted data summaries or visualizations to aid in concept development.
+- Managed ad-hoc data needs from commissioners requesting targeted data summaries or visualizations to aid in concept development or presentation of results to funders and stakeholders.
 These requests could be highly specific, requiring a quick understanding of their needs.
 - Participated in meetings with commissioners.
-- Led the writing and analyses for two background papers supporting the commission’s work.
+- Led the writing and analyses for two background papers supporting the commission’s work and co-authored four other studies.
-- Participated in writing and proofreading the <a href="https://doi.org/10.1007/s44197-024-00294-6" target="_blank">main report</a> which was published in the Lancet.
+- Participated in the making the <a href="https://doi.org/10.1007/s44197-024-00294-6" target="_blank">main report</a> which was published in the Lancet.
 - Presented results at academic conferences, seminars, and workshops.